forefireAPI/cargese2025/_pages/program.md

       *Towards a new series of tools to model wildfire danger and hazard in France*

-## Tuesday 04/11 : Experimental wildfire studies
+## Tuesday 04/11 : Multi-scale modelling of wildfires

 ### Morning
 **9h00 - 12h00**